jamesparkerbrown/Test-app/README.md

 - Service Worker
 - Progressive Web App technology

-There is no required backend or user account system.
+There is no required backend, database or account system.

-This means the entire application can remain small, fast and easy to host.
+This keeps Word Blocks:

+small → fast → portable → easy to maintain

 ---